 If Iran obtained a true nuclear capability, Saudi Arabia would almost certainly follow through on its promise to acquire one as well.
 Although Saudi Arabia’s capabilities are much further behind Iran’s, the country possesses a sizable stockpile of mineable uranium ore; has announced an intention to build several nuclear reactors across the country; and possesses several types of ballistic missiles that could be used to deliver nuclear warheads.
 While these factors do not necessarily indicate the country’s interest in developing nuclear weapons at this time, Saudi Arabia’s Small Quantities Protocol exempts the country from IAEA monitoring and inspections obligations, which increases ambiguity around the country’s nuclear intentions and capabilities.

-Test launches of missiles that are either specifically designed to deliver nuclear warheads or which are ‘nuclear-capable’ constitute prohibited development of nuclear weapons under Article 1(1)(a) of the TPNW (unless the purpose of the launch is to test the conventional capability of the missile).
-In many cases, however, the true purpose of such test launches may be sabre-rattling, which may amount to threatening to use nuclear weapons under the TPNW.
-Information from public reports,55 which may not be exhaustive, shows that seven of the nine nuclear-armed states (China, France, India, North Korea, Pakistan, Russia, and the United States) tested missiles specifically designed for nuclear weapons or nuclear-capable missiles in 2020.
+Test launches of missiles that are either specifically designed to deliver nuclear warheads or which are ‘nuclear-capable’ are often used to validate particular delivery systems or subcomponents and therefore constitute prohibited development of nuclear weapons under Article 1(1)(a) of the TPNW (unless the purpose of the launch is to test the conventional capability of the missile).
+Information from public reports, which may not be exhaustive, shows that seven of the nine nuclear-armed states (China, France, India, North Korea, Pakistan, Russia, and the United States) tested nuclear missiles in 2021.